slape/ansiberry/README.md

 At this point you should have:
 - Added an `ssh` file to the `BOOT` partition of SD card for the PI
 - Edited the `provisioners/main.yml` to include the service you want
-- Plugged the SD card into the Pi and the Pi into your network (and the pi plugged into power, of course).
+- Plugged the SD card into the Pi and the Pi into your network.
+    - The Pi also needs to be plugged into power, unless you get one of these [cool PoE adapters.](https://www.amazon.com/poe-hat/dp/B07GR9XQJH)

 From the main `ansiberry` directory, run the `bootstrap.sh` script with: `bash bootstrap.sh`